The New Testament Pattern of Giving

-But some appear to think there are no regulations for giving.
-With many, there is almost a “design-your-own-system” procedure, along with a flippant “it’s-nobody’s-business-what-I-do” disposition.
-If the Lord has prescribed a pattern for what we do in other acts of worship, is it reasonable to presume that he left the matter of “giving” as an entirely optional feature—or at best very ambiguous?
+If the Lord prescribed a pattern for what we do in other acts of worship, is it reasonable to think that he left the matter of giving entirely optional or ambiguous?

-Paul discussed several requirements for Christian giving in 1 Corinthians 16:1-2.
+Paul discussed several requirements for congregational giving in 1 Corinthians 16:1-2.

 Now concerning the collection for the saints, do the same thing that I commanded the Galatian churches; every Sunday, let each one of you lay aside by himself, if he earns anything, and put it in the treasury; so that there will be no collections when I come (McCord’s Translation).

 When Paul, Barnabas, and Titus, went to assure the Jerusalem church of Paul’s valid apostleship and the genuineness of the gospel he preached (Gal.
 2:1), he was readily endorsed.